-The Board's net OPEB liability was measured as of June 30, 2019.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of May 1, 2018 rolled forward to the June 30, 2019 measurement date.
-These calculations are based on the entry age normal cost method as required by GASB 74 and GASB 75.
+The Board's net OPEB liability was measured as of June 30, 2020.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of May 1, 2018 rolled forward to the June 30, 2020 measurement date.
+The methods, assumptions, and participant data used are detailed in the fiscal year 2019 GASB 74 and 75 actuarial valuation report dated August 26, 2019 with the exception of the discount rate, medical trend, and baseline trend assumption.
+The December 2019 Federal appropriations bill eliminated the excise tax on high-cost plans that was part of the Affordable Care Act and as such the impact was excluded.
+The baseline trend assumption was also updated to the latest Society of Actuaries Long-Run Medical Cost Trend Model baseline assumption.
 The discount rate used to determine liabilities under GASB 75 is based on an index rate for 20-year tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The rate was 3.62 percent as of June 30, 2018 and 3.13 percent as of June 30, 2019.
+The rate was 3.13% as of June 30, 2019 and 2.45% as of June 30, 2020.